+Is the material available through an open access resource or a Creative Commons attribution license?
 When looking for images to use in your course, review sites like Creative Commons or Wikimedia to search for material that copyright holders have agreed to share with others, with some rights reserved.
 Creative Commons offers licenses that allow for others’ use as long as the original source is attributed.

 For more information on open access resources for books, journals, images, and more, visit: http://subjectguides.lib.neu.edu/openaccess.

 What if none of the above options apply?